jkulton/ditto/README.md

 ### Creating Data

-`PUT` request to Ditto on a non-origin path with some JSON data will store the data
+`PUT` requests to Ditto on a non-origin path with some JSON data will store the data

 ```http
 PUT https://ditto.USERNAME.workers.dev/users/1